 Mamma Mia!
 The five meanest moms in horror history

-Yes, Jason was yet another serial killer born from a long line of deranged and murderous mothers, but he’s hardly alone.
+Yes, Jason is a serial killer born from a long line of deranged and murderous mothers, but he’s hardly alone.
 The overprotective mum has reared her ugly head in many horror movies through the years, prompting us to pick our five favorite frightening maternal figures.
 Don’t neglect to send them a card on Mother’s Day.

 Margaret White, CARRIE (1976)